 This study will help explicate the importance of well-prepared nurses and high quality nurse work environments for rural hospital patient outcomes.

-The Centers for Medicare and Medicaid Services (CMS) previously known as the Health Care Financing Administration (HCFA), is a federal agency within the United States Department of Health and Human Services (HHS) that administers the Medicare program and works in partnership with state governments to administer Medicaid, the State Children’s Health Insurance Program (SCHIP), and health insurance portability standards.
+The Centers for Medicare and Medicaid Services (CMS) is a federal agency within the US Department of Health and Human Services (HHS) that administers Medicare and works in partnership with state governments to administer Medicaid.

-Under the Graduate Nurse Education (GNE) Demonstration the Centers for Medicare and Medicaid Services (CMS) provides reimbursement to HUP, one of five hospitals selected from the entire country, for the reasonable cost of providing clinical training to advanced practice registered nursing (APRN) students added as a result of the demonstration.
+One of five hospitals selected from the United States for the reasonable cost of providing clinical training to advanced practice registered nursing (APRN) students added as a result of the demonstration.

-National Council of State Boards of Nursing (NCSBN) is an independent, not-for-profit organization through which boards of nursing act and counsel together on matters of common interest and concern affecting public health, safety and welfare, including the development of nursing licensure examinations.
+National Council of State Boards of Nursing (NCSBN) is an independent, not-for-profit organization through which boards of nursing act and counsel together.

-This three year study describes recent trends in nurse immigration and the non-US educated nurse workforce in the US.
-It will then determine the degree to which employment of non-US educated nurses in US hospitals adversely affects nurse and patient outcomes.
+This study describes recent trends in nurse immigration and the non-US educated nurse workforce in the US and determine the degree to which employment of non-US educated nurses in US hospitals adversely affects nurse and patient outcomes.